 Brandon Seah

-Previously, I worked on ciliate genomics as a postdoc in the group of Estienne Swart at the Max Planck Institute for Biology in Tübingen, Germany, and on microbial symbiosis as a doctoral student at the Max Planck Institute for Marine Microbiology in Bremen, Germany, in the team of Harald Gruber-Vodicka, under the Symbiosis Department headed by Prof Nicole Dubilier.
+I have previously worked as a staff scientist in the Thünen Institute for Biodiversity in Braunschweig, Germany; as a postdoc in the lab of Estienne Swart at the Max Planck Institute for Biology in Tübingen, Germany; and as a doctoral student in the team of Harald Gruber-Vodicka, under the Symbiosis Department headed by Prof Nicole Dubilier at the Max Planck Institute for Marine Microbiology in Bremen, Germany.

 Projects